rawarne2/sleeper-backend/README.md

 ## Notes

 - **S3 Upload**: The app includes S3 upload functionality but it's not needed for basic usage.
-The `S3_BUCKET` environment variable is not needed for this project to work.
+See [S3 Configuration](#s3-configuration) section below for setup instructions.
 - **Database**: Uses SQLite database that's automatically initialized in the Docker container.
 - **Docker**: The app runs in a containerized environment with Python 3.13 and includes a virtual environment for dependency isolation.
 - **TEP Impact**: TEP only applies to dynasty leagues in this project; redraft leagues ignore TEP settings.
 TEP is available for redraft/fantasy in KTC, but not yet implemented in this project.